 Tools by and for Indigenous Communities

 Community health may mean something different for each community.
 Good health governance is one of the most important factors for a healthy community.
-This document, prepared by Kishk Anaquot Health Research, provides advice on how to strengthen, improve, or create health governance (i.e., regional boards or local health committees).
+Beyond Programs: Improving First Nations Control Through Health Governance, 2012, prepared by Kishk Anaquot Health Research, provides advice on how to strengthen, improve, or create health governance (i.e., regional boards or local health committees).
 It was prepared in the spirit of promoting greater First Nations’ control and freedom to influence health outcomes.
 Topics include community involvement, developing health committees or boards, creating health governance structures, and relationship building between First Nations as well as with other partners.
 The report includes a discussion of best practices for health governance organizations.

 To view some additional best practices on CCP, see this report from New Relationship Trust: Gaining Momentum: Sharing 96 Best Practices of First Nations Comprehensive Community Planning, 2017

 How communities define and measure success over time is an important part of community development.
 It helps communities understand where they are and where they want to go.
-This guide, developed for the First Nations of British Columbia, provides an approach to determining what wellness means in your community and provides steps and tools for the development of indicators of wellness, indicators that will show progress towards your community’s vision and overall health.
+The Measuring Wellness: An Indicator Development Guide for First Nations, 2015 developed for the First Nations of British Columbia, provides an approach to determining what wellness means in your community and provides steps and tools for the development of indicators of wellness, indicators that will show progress towards your community’s vision and overall health.
 It presents community wellness as a balance between physical, mental, emotional, and spiritual health.

 Planning and reporting are important community development skills to develop and describe your community’s aspirations and progress.
-This Guide to Planning and Reporting Standards takes a community-driven and nation-based approach to planning and reporting standards.
+The 7 Cs: A First Nations’ Guide to Planning and Reporting Standards, British Columbia First Nations’ Data Governance Initiative, 2016 takes a community-driven and nation-based approach to planning and reporting standards.
 It captures some of the key learnings of First Nations communities that are leading the way in planning and reporting in British Columbia.
 It also aims to bring forward emerging standards associated with planning and reporting in First Nations communities.

 Learning from other communities is a great way to explore what could work for your community.
+Great resource here: New Relationships Trust – Best Practices Reports.
 The New Relationship Trust (NRT) is an independent non-profit organization dedicated to strengthening First Nations in BC through capacity building.
 NRT has worked with First Nations in British Columbia to gather and summarize proven and best practices.
 The site includes best practices on comprehensive community planning, consultation and accommodation, environmental assessment reports, governance reports, and land use planning reports.

 The field of international capacity development may offer insights to help your community assess and plan capacity development.
+Check out the Capacity Assessment Methodology – User’s Guide, United Nations Development Program (UNDP), Capacity Development Group, 2008.
 This guide provides an internationally-used approach to capacity development and capacity assessment, including a step-by-step guide to conducting a capacity assessment using UNDP’s capacity assessment framework.
 Core issues for assessment are institutional arrangements, leadership, knowledge, and accountability.
 Technical capabilities for assessment are the ability to engage stakeholders, assess the situation and create a vision and mandate, formulate policies and strategies, budget management and implementation, and evaluate.
 The guide supports practitioners in assessing capacities, identifying desired capacities, and developing a plan to obtain desired capacities.

 Economic Development Resources